eigenlambda123/AIgen/README.md

-#local-slm
+# ΛIgen

 ## Overview

-`local-slm` is a local, self-contained implementation of a small language model (SLM) agent that can use a set of tools to perform tasks on the local machine.
+`ΛIgen` is a local, self-contained implementation of a small language model (SLM) agent that can use a set of tools to perform tasks on the local machine.
 It is designed to run without requiring internet access, relying on locally available models and tools.

 ## Configuration